decentralgabe/terraform-aws-lifecycle-hook-runner/README.md

 Queuing is used to ensure commands are run one at a time in the case you are doing a rolling deployment of infrastructure, such as is used in the create_before_destroy lifecycle.

 It uses SSM, Lifecycle hooks, SNS topics,
 The module will create the IAM policies, SNS topics, Lambda function, and lifecycle hooks.
-It will create a list in Consul for queuing at /kv/asg/${name} so ensure this is accessible.

-## Requirements

 - A script that the lambda will run
 - The AWS SSM agent is installed on your instances
 - An Autoscaling Group name to attach this to
 - A subnet with a NAT Gateway (for Lambda to reach out to SSM)
-- A security group that will allow Lambda to make HTTP requests to consul

 ## Usage